Editor's note: this blog post was originally written in 2016 and has been updated for clarity and updated information.

-It might seem a bit too early for this but can you believe Christmas is only 12 weeks away?
+It's never too early to start thinking about how to save money during the Christmas period.
 If your festive funds are looking a little light, join the club!
 This time of year is stressful for many of us, particularly when you're on a tight budget.
-It's never to early to start finding ways to save for the big day.

 Set some Christmas ground rules

-If you need some help, The Money Advice Service have a great Christmas Money Planner tool that can help establish what you currently have, how much you can save before Christmas, and how much it will cost overall.
+The Money Advice Service have a handy Christmas Money Planner tool that helps establish what you currently have, how much you can save before Christmas, and how much it will cost overall.

 Shave that budget down

-Yikes!
 Have you already mentally spent way more on paper than you thought?
 Don't worry, it's challenging but you can always find ways to cut this down.
 Perhaps you can find cheaper alternatives on your regular Christmas shopping list?
-It's all about cutting back and creating some healthy new traditions at this stage, which will be tough but I believe in you!
+It's all about cutting back and creating some healthy new traditions at this stage.

 Sell on unwanted goods...

 You're not limited to selling old or unwanted gifts either.
-You can, for example, make money from your unwanted CDs, DVDs, games, technology and electronics, and even your clothes, by selling them on a site such as MusicMagpie.co.uk
+Make money from your unwanted CDs, DVDs, games, electronics and even your clothes, by selling them on sites like MusicMagpie and WeBuyBooks.

 If your stuff is in bad condition, you can always just give it away to charity or list it on Freecycle.